1technophile/OpenMQTTGateway/docs/upload/troubleshoot.md

 Most probably a network issue, don't use a guest network and if going through a firewall check its rules.
 To put aside gateway issue, try to connect to a local broker on the same network.

 ## You don't see the messages appearing on your broker but they appears on the serial monitor
-This is due to a too small mqtt packet size, open User_config.h and set:
+This is due to a too small MQTT packet size, open User_config.h and set:
 `#define mqtt_max_packet_size 1024`

 ## Your Arduino with w5100 Ethernet shield does not connect to network until you press Reset button